AnderUstarroz/sol-cerberus-website/docs/docs/sc-manager/add-rule.md

 {:toc}

 ---
-Permission Rules are the link that defines what the holder of a specific role can do.
+The permission rules define which actions are allowed to the holder of a specific role.

 ## Resources and Permissions
 The permission defines which action can be performed on which resource by which role.
 Sol Cerberus allows defining any combination of roles, resources and permissions, allowing fine-grained access management.